Health, wellbeing and safety

 The General Practitioner (GP) can be contacted for general health matters.
 A GP will refer you to a specialist if specialised treatment is required.

-If you need to see a doctor after hours but not in an emergency, call the National Home Doctor Service on 13 74 25.
+If you need to see a doctor after hours but not in an emergency, call the National Home Doctor Service on 13 74 25 (13SICK).

 In case of injury medical assistance should always be sought at the earliest.
 For serious accidents and emergency medical situations call 000 for an ambulance.
-All public hospitals have emergency departments which operate 24 hours.
+Public hospitals have emergency departments which operate 24 hours.
+You can download the Emergency+ app for free.
+The Emergency+ app is a free app developed by Australia’s emergency services and their Government and industry partners.
+The app uses GPS functionality built into smart phones to help a Triple Zero (000) caller provide critical location details required to mobilise emergency services.

 Study can often be stressful especially when we are juggling personal and work commitments with study.
 Financial stress, health issues and family pressures can be overwhelming.
 Colleges offer student support services, including counselling and chaplaincy services, that can help address some of the stress and improve student wellbeing.
 Students should familiarise themselves with the services offered at their college and should make use of them, as and when required.